Table of Contents

 Title companies and lenders have been doing a stellar job of moving quickly and providing safe alternatives to the usual lending and settlement procedures.

-New Listings in January: There were 466 new listings last month, 5% increase over 2020, which is a good thing, buy still not nearly enough to meet the demand.
+New Listings in August: There were 672 new listings last month, 2% increase from 2020, STILL not enough to meet the demand…considering 68% of listings went under contract in less than 10 days!

 Add to that: